azuredevcollege/aidevcollege/day1/AzureMachineLearningService/challenges/challenge_01.md

 ![alt text](../images/Compute.png "Creating the Compute Instance for the college")

 It'll take a few minutes until the Compute Instance has been created.
-The primary use for this Compute Instance is that we all have the same Jupyter environment.
+This Compute Instance provides us with the same Jupyter environment.
 In this exercise, we'll use this Compute Instance to train a simple Machine Learning model.
 In a real-world setup, we might consider using a GPU-enabled instance, in case we need to perform Deep Learning or just rely on Azure Machine Learning Compute (challenge 2).

-> Behind the scenes a regular Azure Virtual Machine will be deployed:
+> Behind the scenes a Azure Virtual Machine will be deployed:
 ![alt text](../images/behindTheScences.png)
 > For more Details check out the following [documentation](https://docs.microsoft.com/en-us/azure/machine-learning/concept-compute-instance)